-Picnic: a Grand Teton Triathalon
+Picnic: Grand Teton Triathlon

 In total, 46 miles of biking, 2.6 miles swimming and 16 miles / 7,000' vert of trail running, hiking and climbing.
-The Picnic is self-supported, which means no gear stashing.
-Anything needed for the climb is dragged in a wet bag on the swim.
+The Picnic is self-supported – no gear stashing.
+Anything needed for the climb gets dragged in a wet bag on the swim.
+Connor, Kelsey and I left town at 2:45am and returned at 9:15pm, an 18.5-hour round trip.

 History